mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Usage-FAQ.md

 ## Mod Issues
 If a specific mod is causing your issue, you should visit the [mod's workshop page](https://steamcommunity.com/app/1281930/workshop/).
 Read the `Description` and see if the mod maker has a preferred contact method for bugs, such as a `GitHub` or `Discord`.
 If there is one, use it.
 If not, making a comment on the workshop page with your issue should let the creator know.
 If the bug is game-breaking, you will have to disable the mod or wait for it to be fixed by the author.

+### It has been detected that this mod was built for `tModLoader vX.Y`
+This message is a boiler-plate message, it is purely informational.
+If the version starts with `v0.X`, then you are trying to load a legacy mod and it won't work, you need to delete the mod and find it or a replacement on the current mod browser.
+If the version starts with `v202X`, then you should look at the next paragraph in the error message for the real error.
+If multiple mod names show up in the error, it may be a mod incompatibility.
+The author will be able to figure it out.

+### JITException
+If you see this, the mod might be out of date. tModLoader updates every month and sometimes those updates will break mods.
+If it is the start of a month, the author might just be slow in updating.
+You will have to disable this mod until it is fixed.
+If you manually installed a mod, the mod will be purple on the `Mods` menu and you should delete it and use the workshop version.

 # Launch Issues
 ### Black windows appears and closes but nothing else
 There are a variety of issues that can cause this issue.
 If none of these suggestions work, please come to the [tModLoader Discord Support](#discord-support)